maxamed-calia11/AMD-7000-Series-VFIO/README.md

 # Step 8: Hooks

 When I first finished step 7, I was eager to try out my new vm, only to realize it locked up my entire system due to a lack of proper GPU detachment and resetting.
-Luckily, the 7000 series is not prone to the gpu reset bug, so no `vendor-reset` needed!
+Luckily, the 7000 series is not prone to the gpu reset bug, so no `vendor-reset` needed(lowk was actually causing issues with my vm)!

 First, enter these commands to set up a qemu script to run our hooks: